LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 -  replicas (integer) = Default is 1.
 The number of Pods to create.
 -  revisionHistoryLimit (integer) = Default is 10.
 The amount of ReplicaSets from a previous Deployment to keep for the purpose of a rollback.
 -  **selector** (`map of Selector <#selector>`_) = The ReplicaSet will match Pods with these labels.
+-  strategy (map)

+   -  rollingUpdate (map) = Configure what happens if the strategy type is "RollingUpdate".

+      -  maxSurge (string) = Default is "25%".
+The maximum percentage of Pods that can be created during a rolling update.
+If the replicas is set to 4, then 3 new Pods will be created first during a rolling update.
+      -  maxUnavailable (string) = Default is "25%".
+The maximum percentage of Pods that can be deleted during a rolling update.
+If the replicas is set to 4, then 3 Pods will be removed while the 4th one stays running.

--  strategy (map) = The Deployment strategy when updating and rolling back a Deployment.
+   -  type (string) = Default is "RollingUpdate".
+The Deployment strategy when updating and rolling back Pods.

+      -  Recreate = Delete and recreate all Pods at the same time.
+This will have down time.
+      -  RollingUpdate = Update some Pods at a time while leaving old versions running for high availability.

 -  **template** (`map of a Pod manifest <#pod>`_) = The Pod definition to manage as a Deployment.

    -  metadata (map) = Specify any non-``name`` value here.